cracyc/msdos-player/readme.txt

 	-l	draw box lines with ank characters
 	-h	allow making cursor invisible

-ISH.COM contains any invalid instructions and it cause an error.
-Please specify the option '-i' to ignore the invalid instructions.

-	> msdos -i ish.com

 EDIT.COM does not work correctly when a free memory space is large.
 Please specify the option '-m' to restrict free memory to 0x7FFF paragraphs.